bhuy71/AI_fitness_training/README.md

 ### Mediapipe:

-    In order to run Mediapipe code, you only need run : streamlit run UI.py, then the interface will appear and you can use with camera in real time or upload your videos and download the processed videos if you want.
+    In order to run Mediapipe code, you only need run : streamlit run UI.py

+    Then the interface will appear and you can use with camera in real time or upload your videos and download the processed videos if you want.